Jeremy LaBrooy Bass Teacher

 Yes, they have a roadmap and a tour schedule.
 But alternate routes can be taken.
 Different things can be said and pointed out, while other things that may be irrelevant for a particular group can be left out.
 Different conversations can be had on each and every tour.

 When I teach, not only do I draw upon my musical experience, I draw upon life experiences that enable me to observe, diagnose, investigate, appreciate, praise, repair, nurture, strengthen, build, create, guide and also learn.
+As a former VCAA examiner, Jeremy has detailed knowledge of the VCE Electric Bass prescribed works and can prepare students thoroughly for Solo Performance assessments.

 How can I be of service to you?